iCloud storage full? Learn how to free it up

 There are a couple of options here; you can choose to entirely stop syncing your photos and videos to iCloud, which would, of course, free up masses of space, or you can tidy up your library and permanently delete items you no longer need.
 Let's break this down.

-Stop syncing your photos
+Stop syncing your photos:

-• Click Turn Off and Delete.
+- Click Turn Off and Delete and confirm.

 You will now have 30 days to download all your files; you'll most likely need to store these on an external device to save space on your Mac.